Sleep Apnea Across a Lifetime

 I had nasal surgery already and still cannot breathe through my nose.
 What is wrong?

-Will surgery change how my face looks?
+Will MMA surgery change how my face looks?

 I am a woman in my 30s and I have been told my sleep is fine because my AHI is low.
 Is that right?